cltl/python-for-text-analysis/README.md

 |Assignment 4|	 9  | | **Total**         |	100 |
 |Assignment 5|	 9  | | | |
 |**Total Assignments** |	35 | | | |

+### Weekly assignments
+Every week you are asked to hand in an assignment before Tuesday 15:00pm.
+Submission is done through Blackboard.
+There are three possible grades for an assignment: **not OK (5)**, **OK (7)**, and **good (9)**.
+Submission after the deadline results in one point deduction of your grade.
+In addition, we do not guarantee feedback if your submission is after the deadline.
+You have to hand in all assignments in order to be able to get a passing grade for the course.
+We use these assignments to keep track of your progress in the course, and to address misunderstandings when they arise.
+As practice is essential to learn how to program, and since these assignments also serve as a feedback mechanism in the course (keeping track of your progress), the assignments are **mandatory.**

+### Midterm exam
+The midterm exam on the 15th of December tests your knowledge of the syntax of Python, and your knowledge of the standard library.
+It also tests whether you are able to write simple functions in Python.
+This knowledge is fundamental to the rest of the course.
+As such, you cannot pass the course without a passing grade on the midterm.
+But don't worry: if you are able to finish the assignments, you will be fine on the exam.

+### The final assignment
+The final part of the course consists of a final assignment, for which you will work on your own code project.
+As part of the final assignment, we ask you to present your work.
+You will not receive a grade for this presentation, but it is compulsory.
+You can use the feedback on your presentation to improve your project.

+The exact details of the final assignment are to be determined.
+If you come up with an interesting task of your own, we are happy to turn that into an assignment as well.

+You can expect a project in which you are asked to:

+1. process a number of files;
+2. extract relevant information from those files;
+3. present that information to the user;
+4. store the information in a useful format

+We will consider the following questions (along with the core principles) to evaluate your final assignment:

+* Does the code work?
+* Does the code fulfill the requirements?
+* Is the code well-documented?
+* Is the code clear and understandable?
+* Is the code modular?
+* Is the code easily extensible?
+* How scalable is the solution?
+* Is the code written in accordance with [the community standards](http://pep8.org/)?
+(That is: PEP8)
+* Are there tests to ensure that the code works?

 ## Planning
 The schedule for the entire course follows the same structure, illustrated below.